LakshmanSomasundaram/AtlassianValuationCFAChallenge/README.md

 This repository contains the primary valuation analysis used to conduct an intrinsic valuation of Atlassian (NASDAQ:TEAM).
 Included is my excel DCF file, fama-french calculations, standard deviation calculations for my Monte Carlo simulation, and finally my Monte Carlo Simulation.

-My excel file contains a forecasted three-statement DCF model, comparable peers valuation, sensitivity analysis, reverse DCF, CAPM calculation, as well as two discount for lack of marketability models (Chaffe & Finnerty) which I constructed in an attempt to value the cash-equivalent cost of TEAM's stock-based compensation, accounting for the loss of the ability to sell by valuing the loss as a put, and subtracting it from the value of the SBC.
+My excel file contains a forecasted three-statement DCF model, comparable peers valuation, sensitivity analysis, reverse DCF, CAPM calculation, as well as two discount for lack of marketability (DLOM) models (Chaffe & Finnerty), which I constructed in an attempt to value the cash-equivalent cost of TEAM's stock-based compensation, accounting for the loss of the ability to sell by valuing the loss as a put, and subtracting it from the value of the SBC.
 However, I found that this method was redundant, as accounting for the future value of dilution cancelled out the additional cash-equivalent cash flow.